ratchet-stpup/CinnamonTools/Applets/0dyseus@QuickMenu/HELP.md

 ***

+### Applet usage

+- Menu items to .desktop files will be displayed with the icon and name declared inside the .desktop files themselves.
+- The menu can be kept open while activating menu items by pressing **Ctrl** + left click or with middle click.

+***

 ### Applet localization

 - If this applet was installed from Cinnamon Settings, all of these applet's localizations where automatically installed.